nlicalzi/launch_school/ls170_networking_foundations/lesson_2/notes.md

     * A connectionless system could have one socket object calling a `listen()` method on a specific port, processing incoming messages as they arrive and responding as necessary.
     * Instantiating multiple socket objects allows for the implementation of connection-oriented network communication between applications-- a dedicated virtual connection for communication btw. a specific process on one host and a specific process on another.
 * Network Reliability
+  * The levels of the network, up to and including the Internet Protocol is effectively an *unreliable communication channel* because of the possibility of losing data and it not being replaced-- we know that Ethernet and the IP include checksum data as part of their head or trailer and the frames/packets are simply dropped if corrupted.
+  * What are the fundamental elements required for reliable data transfer?
+    * In order delivery: data is received in the order that it was sent.
+    * Error detection: corrupt data is identified using a checksum.
+    * Handling data loss: missing data is retransmitted based on acknowledgements and timeouts.
+    * Handling duplication: duplicate data is eliminated through the use of sequence numbers.
+  * A Stop-and-Wait protocol is one in which each message is sent one at a time, and an acknowledgement is received before the next message is sent.
+Too much time is spent *wait*ing for an acknowledgement-- inefficient use of bandwith.
+    * This issue is solved through *pipelining*-- the sender implements a 'window' representing the max. number of messages in the pipeline at any time, and moves the window as it receives the appropriate acknowledgements for the messages in the window.
+Efficient use of available bandwidth!
 * Transmission Control Protocol (TCP)
 * User Datagram Protocol (UDP)